GlowstoneMC/1.13-board/.github/ISSUE_TEMPLATE/1-13-issue.md

 **Description**:

 > Include a short/medium summary of the feature or improvement.
-Keep it short as to not overwhelm newcommers.
+Keep it short as to not overwhelm newcomers.
 If the issue cannot be explained 1-3 sentences, consider opening more issues.

 **Reference Documentation**: